ibizaman/selfhostblocks/docs/services.md

 <!-- Read these docs at https://shb.skarabox.com -->
 # Services {#services}

 Services are usually web applications that SHB help you self-host.
-Configuration of those is purposely made opinionated and require as few nix options as can make sense.
+Configuration of those is purposely made more opinionated than the upstream nixpkgs modules in exchange for requiring less options to define.
 That is possible thanks to the extensive use of blocks provided by SHB.

 ::: {.note}
 Not all services are yet documented.
 You can find all available services [in the repository](@REPO@/modules/services).